 Online seminars

-Three times a year I run a weekly 90-minute online seminar for ten weeks, each session covering a single bidding or play topic, complete with extensive downloadable notes to review in your own time.
-The next series begins in April 2023.
-More details here.
+For improvers, three times a year I run a weekly 90-minute online seminar for ten weeks, each session covering a single bidding or play topic, complete with extensive downloadable notes to review in your own time.
+The next series will begin in Q1 2025.

 Group coaching

-Once you have got going, why not join me for regular 90 minutes sessions online, playing with your preferred partner or in a group of four or eight?
-These group sessions are my most popular teaching format and a proven way to improve your game.
+Once you have got going, why not join me for regular 90 minutes sessions online, playing with your preferred partner or in a group of four, eight or twelve?
+These group sessions are my most popular teaching format and are a proven way to improve your game.
+They are also available face to face by arrangement.

-My professional life has been in journalism, publishing and more recently investment, about which I still produce podcasts, a newsletter and an annual investment trust handbook (see the Money Makers website for more about that).
+My professional life has been in journalism, publishing and more recently professional investment.
 Click on this link to hear why Andrew Robson is supporting my teaching his methods in Oxfordshire.
-Some of my hands you may have read about in Andrew Robson’s bridge column in The Times.
+Some of the hands I have played you may have read about in Andrew’s popular bridge column in The Times.
+30 years ago I wrote a short introductory illustrated guide to the game, Learn Bridge In A Weekend, which you can still find online.

 Stay in touch